dasher-project/governance/README.md

 - To facilitate discussions about the direction of the project
 - To regularly update everyone involved with the project about its current progress
 - All the expectations of maintainers also apply
+- To make sure that major decisions follow the decision making process

 ## Maintainer